ArrayList.BinarySearch Method (Object, IComparer)

 If the ArrayList does not contain the specified value, the method returns a negative integer.
 You can apply the bitwise complement operation (~) to this negative integer to get the index of the first element that is larger than the search value.
 When inserting the value into the ArrayList, this index should be used as the insertion point to maintain the sort order.

-This method is an O(log n) operation, where n is Count.
+This method is an O(log2 n) operation, where n is the number of elements in the range.